Irene of Athens: Assessment and legacy

 Irene's reign represents the decline of the Isaurian dynasty.
 The legacy of the first and greatest Isaurian emperors, Leo III and Constantine V, was the rescue of the Empire from destruction at the hands of the Arabs and the Bulgars, while Irene's reign saw increasing losses and threat of war.
 Her character also departs significantly from her Isaurian predecessors, who were typically warlike and populist.
 She contradicted them in the blinding of her son, abolishing of iconoclasm and military weakness.
 The tagmata, old guard units stationed in Constantinople who surrounded the emperor on the battlefield, were supported by Constantine V but demoted and reconstituted by Irene for frustrating the meeting of the iconodule council in 786.
 She elevated eunuchs to power against the imperial administration, one of the most significant of whom was Staurakios.
 In contrast, Constantine V supported the imperial office, which proved resilient to the political and military crises of the eighth century.
 It was Irene's financial laxity and benevolent tax policy that led to the palace coup by the minister of the treasury, Nikephoros, in 802, which was witnessed by Charlemagne's ambassadors.

 A female relative of Irene, Theophano, was chosen by Nikephoros as the bride of his son and heir Staurakios.

 Although Irene was an iconodule, Theophanes the Confessor, one of the few major primary sources of the eighth century, depicts her very unsympathetically due to his dislike of the involvement of women in imperial matters.
 However, Irene's zeal in restoring the icons and monasteries made Theodore the Studite praise her as a saint.
 He also commended her for ending the Isaurian policy of demanding payments from soldiers' widows as compensation for the loss of military personnel, in order for their households to continue receiving tax exemptions and a pension.
 She is listed in some Byzantine Catholic and Eastern Orthodox sources as a saint commemorated on 7 August, but her name is not found in the Menaion.

 Media

 H. Rider Haggard incorporated Irene as a villain in his novel The Wanderer's Necklace.

+A Byzantine Empress called Irene who may be based on her appears in The Road to Miklagard by Henry Treece.